louiseds/louiseds.github.io/about.md

 ## **Experience**

+Project manager at l'**Atelier 20.12** since may 2019.
+Decor productions for Hermès events, Dior men fashion shows, Opéra Comique's show and the theatre Vieux Colombier of la Comédie Française.

 ### Performing arts

+* 2019 : Stage and costum designer for _Dracula_, a musical play by **Julie Bertin**, with the National orchestre of Jazz directed by Frederic Maurin.
 * 2019 : Stage design for _Borderline(s)_, a theater play by Selin Altıparmak & Thérésa Berger, Lilas en scène, Théâtre de la Reine Blanche, Paris.
 * 2019 : Stage design teacher for _Ma P'tite Folie's_ workshops at MPAA Paris
 * 2019 : Stage designer for _Je m'appelle David R._, a musical written by Cyrille Garit & Elsa Vasseur, composed by Nicolas Porcher & Matthieu Truffinet and directed by Nicolas Guilleminot.